ucb-ee106/106b-sp23site/policies.md

 Each week, there are 3 hours of lecture, 1 hour of discussion, and 1 hour of organized paper-reading time in lab sections.
 All of these and office hours will be hosted in-person.
 You are expected to work on projects during your own time.
 A booking system will be instituted to reserve robots, and lab TAs will be availble to address any questions during their office hours.
 Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
 However, due to the journal club nature of lab sections, they will not be offered asynchronously, **and you are expected to attend your lab section every week.**

 ## Lecture
-Lecture (T/R 2:00pm-3:30pm) in North Gate 105.
+Lecture will be Tuesday and Thursday from 2:00pm to 3:30pm in North Gate 105.
 Lectures will be recorded for asynchronous viewing, though we highly recommend you attend live in order to ask questions and engage fully with the material.

 ## Homeworks